-PDVSA owns six refineries in Venezuela: Amuay, Bajo Grande, Cardón, El Palito, Puerto La Cruz and San Roques, with a total rated crude oil refining capacity of 1.3 million bpd.
-It also leases and operates a refinery in Curaçao, with a refining capacity of 335 thousand bpd at December 31, 2009, and it has an equity interest in two Caribbean refineries located in Jamaica and Cuba.
+PDVSA owns five refineries in Venezuela, with a total rated crude oil refining capacity of 1.3 million bpd.
+It also leases and operates a refinery in Curaçao, with a refining capacity of 335 thousand bpd at December 31, 2008, and it has an equity interest in two Caribbean refineries located in Jamaica and Cuba.
 PDVSA has equity or ownership interests in five refineries in the United States, three of which are wholly-owned, and it has an equity interest in a coker/vacuum crude distillation unit.
-These refineries in the United States provide PDVSA with an aggregate net interest in crude oil refining capacity of 1.1 million bpd at December 31, 2009.
-PDVSA has equity interests in eight refineries in Western Europe with a total rated crude oil refining capacity at December 31, 2009 of 1.1 million bpd, of which its net interest in crude oil refining capacity was 259 thousand bpd.
-PDVSA's net interest in refining capacity was of 3.0 million bpd at December 31, 2009.
+These refineries in the United States provide PDVSA with an aggregate net interest in crude oil refining capacity of 1.1 million bpd at December 31, 2008.
+PDVSA has equity interests in eight refineries in Western Europe with a total rated crude oil refining capacity at December 31, 2008 of 1.1 million bpd, of which its net interest in crude oil refining capacity was 259 thousand bpd.
+PDVSA's net interest in refining capacity has grown from 2.4 million bpd in 1991 to 3.1 million bpd at December 31, 2008.